Category Archives: Shopping

 Grammar Horror

 [Brace yourself, dad.]
 I’m shopping around for a colocation service—crudely, a secure shed with a big pipe to the Net where I can install a server.
 As you’d expect I’ve been checking out local companies.
 One I won’t be using is Intramedia.
-The front page of their Website is dominated by what I suppose I should […]
+The front page of their Website is dominated by what I suppose I […]

 Christmas Cuteness